What I Tell My Patients Who Want To Treat Their PCOS Naturally

-One of the most common reproductive health issues is Polycystic Ovary Syndrome, or PCOS, which affects roughly 5 million women in the U.S. alone.
+One of the most common reproductive health issues is Polycystic Ovary Syndrome, or PCOS, which affects roughly 5 million women in the U.S. alone, per the Center for Disease Control and Prevention (CDC).

 As defined by the CDC, PCOS happens when a woman’s ovaries or adrenal glands produce more male hormones than normal, often resulting in cysts on the ovaries.
 Common symptoms of PCOS include: